What is an Apprenticeship in Wales?

 Every apprenticeship programme provided by TSW Training is different and specific to your industry and the job role.
 Alongside the vocational work is a basic skills element, for example, there are modules that tackle literacy, numeracy and digital abilities.
 The course contents of an apprenticeship are designed specifically to develop industry understanding and the roles within it.

 There are core modules and hand-picked optional modules which tailor the qualification.
 By engaging in the detail of the qualification, you’re building a skilled and qualified workforce.

 You’re responsible for providing and planning your apprentice’s training schedule.
 It can be delivered in Welsh or English, catering for a bilingual workforce.
 In every sector and every framework, the apprenticeship is tailor made and specific to your business.

-For the apprentice, it's a blend of qualifications that prove your ability to handle the real demands of a job.
-None of it is theoretical - you've seen most situations first-hand and know exactly how to deal with them.
+For the apprentice, it’s a blend of qualifications that prove their ability to handle the real demands of a job.
+None of it is theoretical – they’ve seen most situations first-hand and know exactly how to deal with them.

-Apprentices in Wales train in the real world, linked up with industry workers and expert training advisors, who coach you through the qualification.
+Apprentices in Wales train in the real world, linked up with industry workers and expert training advisors, who coach them through the qualification.

 Apprenticeships aren’t exclusively for young people planning their futures.
 You can recruit a new apprentice, or enrol any of your existing team onto a relevant apprenticeship.